 Despite how the weekends play out, every weekend should start the same way – with these vegan pumpkin pancakes.

-This pumpkin pancake recipe is awesome because:
+I love this pumpkin pancake recipe because:

 - there are no strange or hard-to-find egg replacers.
 It relies simply on the binding powers of the liquids and the rising powers of baking powder.